- About

 Learn More

-To minor in history, students must successfully complete 18 credit hours above the general education requirements.
+To minor in history, students must successfully complete 18 credit hours above the general education requirements at Morehouse College.

 -